BrownDogGadgets/3D-Printed-Parts/README.md

 They are LEGO compatible, and are meant to be attached to a LEGO baseplate or bricks.

+Some of the parts are LEGO compatible and are designed to make building things easier or extending beyond what LEGO parts alone can do.

 The files can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.